pulumi/docs/tour/programs-exports.md

 }
 ```

-After deploying this program with `pulumi update`, the exports will be printed, including any diffs.
+After deploying this program with `pulumi up`, the exports will be printed, including any diffs.

 And the `pulumi stack output` command may be used to retrieve all of them: